-The card is primarily for helping people with bad credit obtain new credit and re-build their credit profile.
+The card can help people with bad credit to obtain new credit and rebuild their credit profile.
 The card reports to all three major credit bureaus.

 The initial credit limit ranges from $300 up to $1,000 which is slightly higher than other similar credit cards.
-You can potentially get a credit limit increase of up to $2,000 after as little as 6 months.
+You may be able to get a credit limit increase to up to $2,000 after as little as 6 months.

 The Surge Mastercard® Credit Card has a lower APR than most other credit cards for bad credit, but it still carries high annual and monthly fees.
 The good news is that you don’t have to pay the monthly fee for the first 12 months after you open your account.
-This makes Surge Mastercard® Credit Card one of the cheaper options available – for the first year at least.
+This makes Surge Mastercard® Credit Card one of the cheaper options available for individuals with bad credit, for the first year at least.

-Along with reporting to all 3 of your credit bureaus, you will get free access to your VantageScore 3.0 as well as an instant credit limit increase after making several on-time payments.
+Along with reporting to all 3 of your credit bureaus, you will get free access to your VantageScore 3.0 as well as an immediate credit limit increase after making several on-time payments.

 About the issuer